MicrosoftDocs/Managed-Desktop/managed-desktop/get-started/device-registration-methods.md

         2. **Modern Workplace Autopilot Profile Power User**
         3. **Modern Workplace Autopilot Profile Shared**
     3. If there are newly added devices, these devices are added into the Microsoft Managed Desktop shipped device record database.
 17. If a device is part of one of the Windows Autopilot Deployment profiles created by Microsoft Managed Desktop in your tenant, flags the device as **Ready for User** in the Devices blade for the IT admin.
-Partners and OEM don’ have access to the Microsoft Managed Devices blade.
+Partners and OEM don’t have access to the Microsoft Managed Devices blade.
 18. IT admin ships the device to the end-user.
 19. The end-user receives the device and turns the device on to run through the Windows Out-Of-Box-Experience.
 20. Once the device runs through the steps, the end-user logs in with its corporate credentials.